 Megan wins the SAMRO Overseas Scholarship Competition

 Megan was crowned the overall winner of the Western Art Music category in the 2017 SAMRO Overseas Scholarship Competition.
-He will use the prize money toward his doctoral studies, which he hopes to complete in 2018.

 Sponsors secure Megan's tuition fees